Wellbeing & Inclusion

 Disability Inclusion is rolling out to Victorian government schools between 2021 – 2025.
 In 2024, Barton Primary School moved to the Disability Inclusion model – a new approach to school based funding to help us improve support for our students and build a more inclusive school.
 Inclusive schools have better outcomes in learning, engagement and wellbeing for all students.

 The Disability Inclusion Profile will help us to find out more about the strengths and needs of our students.
 It will inform funding allocations and help us to plan student learning and adjustments (see below for more information on adjustments).
-It is a collaborative, strengths based process between school staff, allied health/external experts and home (please include this image then delete this text).
+It is a collaborative, strengths based process between school staff, allied health/external experts and home.
 Our school can use this model to apply for funding for students with a disability, including students who may have not been eligible for individual funding through the Program for Students with Disabilities (PSD) in the past.
 We can use this funding for a range of activities including:

 We will identify students who may benefit from having a Disability Inclusion Profile.
 If we consider that your child’s education will benefit from having a profile, we will contact you.
 The process can be quite lengthy as it requires extensive documentation from classroom teachers, wellbeing and relevant support staff including any external allied health professionals.
 At Barton, we are dedicated to ensuring that all of our students are receiving the support and adjustments they need to be successful.